Katima Mulilo Bridge: Requirement for the bridge

 Pedestrians and passenger vehicles used to cross the river nearby by ferry.
 Plans for the bridge, the only one over the Zambezi for hundreds of kilometers, were first considered in Namibia in 1982, and the number 508 was allocated to the project.
-However, the occupying South African government was opposed to the project and considered it an act of high treason to build a bridge to independent, racially not segregated, Zambia.
+However, the occupying South Africa government was opposed to the project and considered it an act of high treason to build a bridge to independent, racially not segregated, Zambia.

 The initiator of the planning, Klaus Dierks, was subsequently dismissed as Chief Bridge Engineer of the territory.

 Only after Namibian independence was planning resumed in 1990.
 The bridge was built entirely on Zambian soil because Zambia was a least developed country at the time and thus qualified for a grant to build it, while Namibia did not have this status and would have had to repay a loan.
 Today, this bridge is part of Zambia's M10 Road (Livingstone-Mongu Road).

 It is a major point on the Walvis Bay-Ndola-Lubumbashi Development Road.